-The revival of turboprop combat aircraft seems to boils down to three arguments;
+The revival of turboprop combat aircraft seems to boil down to three arguments;

 - Fast jets are too complex for emerging air forces that we can mentor.

-None of these are arguments for turboprop aircraft but arguments against fast jets; it just so happens that the turboprop seems to offer an antidote for the ills of fast jets.
+None of these is arguments for turboprop aircraft but arguments against fast jets; it just so happens that the turboprop seems to offer an antidote for the ills of fast jets.

 Fast Jets are no good at CAS/COIN